apache/airflow-site/CONTRIBUTE.md

 pre-commit run
 ```

-To run all checks on all files by using, enter:
+To run all checks on all files, enter:
 ```bash
 pre-commit run --all-files
 ```